amaxwell01/html_style_guide/README.md

 1. Avoid div-itis and use new HTML tags such as (header, footer, aside, article, section)
 2. Avoid the use of ID's except for when needed by JavaScript.
 You never know when you will need to re-use a style, or adapt a style for another use.
+3. Don't code for yourself, code for others

 ## Doc Type:
 Ensure that all websites use the new HTML5 doctype